 Different from painting, where you can mix exactly the color needed, in mosaic we need to trick the eye.
 Understanding color mixing and how color theory rules can be modified for mosaic will allow you to take your mosaic work in new directions.
 Mastering color theory will also help you create successful gradations.
 Color gradations make for dynamic backgrounds and can give a refreshing sense of depth and interest to your mosaic.

 Students must supply the following for class 1 meeting and have a small workspace set up for a painting exercise:

 - Inexpensive watercolor or acrylic paint.
 You only need the primary colors of red, blue, and yellow, plus black and white.

 - Paper plate or a paint tray to “mix” colors.

 - Couple sheets of decent watercolor or painting paper.

 - Have a compass or something round (cottage cheese container?) so you can DRAW A CIRCLE on one of the sheets of painting paper, diameter 6 to 8”

-- A decent paint brush, jar of clean water, paper towel
+- A decent paintbrush, a jar of clean water, a paper towel

 - 10-15 different colored pieces of tesserae that are about the same size.
 If you use stained glass then cut 10-15 pieces approximately 1” square.
 This is for an in class exercise.